 Ever wondered what a day in the life of one of our consultants was like?
 This series will give you all the details!
-Our “Day in the Life” subject is Page Schmidt, a Senior Consultant located in Nashville, TN.
+Our “Day in the Life” subject is Page Schmidt, a Principal Consultant located in Nashville, TN.
 Here’s what a typical day looks like for Page.

 My morning usually starts around 7:30AM.
 I aspire to cook breakfast in the mornings, but most often I just grab a protein bar, give my pets breakfast (in addition to my boyfriend, I have a dog and a cat as roommates), and head outside to throw a ball for my dog.

 Once at my desk (around 8:15AM), I catch up on any early morning Teams chats or emails and plan my day.
 Sometimes I can get some ticket work done before our standup at 9:00AM, where our project team provides updates on their tasks and identifies any blockers that we need to address.

 A couple of days a week, we have internal Coffee Talks and Tech Talks with our local office.
 Coffee Talks provide a great opportunity to catch up with team members that we don’t work with directly on a project.
 They start with a conversation prompt (ex. what is your favorite dinosaur and why?) and always result in great conversations.
 The team also takes turns leading a weekly informal Tech Talk, where someone presents on a technology topic they’re interested in.

 The rest of my morning is typically spent writing code (we’re building several .NET Core microservices on my current project, so lots of C#), reviewing other developers’ changes, collaborating with team members on solution designs, or prepping for any upcoming client presentations.

 If my dog has been thoroughly exercised, he can be seen on Zoom calls snoozing behind me in his chair.
 If not, he will spend the meeting casually dropping his ball in my lap.